podium-lib/podium-lib.github.io/docs/api/layout.md

 ## Podlet Resource Instance

-A registered Podium component is stored in a Podium resource object.
+A registered podlet is stored in a Podium resource object.

-The Podium resource object contains methods for retrieving the content of a Podium component.
+The Podium resource object contains methods for retrieving the content of a podlet.
 The URI of the content of a component is defined in the component's manifest.
 This is the content root of the component.

 A Podium resource object has the following API: